mrkhutter/oh_shipt/README.md

-# OH SHIPT: Something Went Wrong - A Issue Tracking for Shipt Products
+# OH SHIPT: Something Went Wrong - Issue Tracking for Shipt Products

 A sample project used for empowering the Shipt Study Group.
 This project will evolve into a defect and issue tracking system for the Shipt platform products.